socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 Summaries of the patterns from the original DDD book as well as the extensions are available for free download in the book ["Domain-Driven Design Reference"](http://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf), also by Eric Evans.

 While being organizational, the relationships can still serve as input for technical design work.
-They differing with respect to the following design concerns:
+They differ with respect to the following design concerns:

 * Symmetric or asymmetric relationship?
 * Topology: local vs. remote interface?